Common Ground, the fourth studio album from Above & Beyond, was released Friday, January 26 – on the band’s own Anjunabeats imprint.

 Is It Love?, the halfway point of the album, is the point after the “honeymoon phase” where doubt arises and the passion dissipates to reveal the true problems that may have been ignored or untouched.

-The progressive rhythm and lyrics act as an intermission or break to the overall narrative Cold Feet is the beginning of the woman’s concern of the relationship where she states that she loves the male, but the problems he brought to the relationship that he struggled let go of have caused her to fear the commitment and stability of the relationship.
+The progressive rhythm and minimal lyrics act as an intermission or break to the overall narrative Cold Feet is the beginning of the woman’s concern of the relationship where she states that she loves the male, but the problems he brought to the relationship that he struggled let go of have caused her to fear the commitment and stability of the relationship.
 She exclaims that she fears to hold on and losing herself to the male’s inconsistency.

 Tightrope explains of the fine line the relationship stands on and that the little bit of thin rope they walk on is dissipating.
 The male acknowledges that they walk the tightrope but questions why, unsure of what has lead to this point.
 Here, the male fails to see the complications that have pushed her away and is at a loss for resolution.